privacybydesign/irma-documentation/website/versioned_docs/version-v0.5.0-rc.5/api-irma-frontend.md

 * The option `disableMobile` is not useful anymore.
 This module does not have automatic redirects to other apps anymore without explicit user interaction.
  The option is therefore deprecated.
+* Because the explicit methods for mobile devices are deprecated, the undocumented exported function `detectUserAgent` and the undocumented exported struct `UserAgent` are also deprecated.
+An explicit distinction based on user agent is not necessary anymore.
+This is all handled internally now.
 * The option `returnStatus` is deprecated.
 Instead you can use the functions `waitConnected` and `waitDone` to detect yourself whether the session reached a certain status.